-Use this article to troubleshoot when you see a Doorbell Offline message in the Blink app.
+Use this article to troubleshoot Video Doorbell error messages in the app.

-Step 1: Check if your Wi-Fi is working because the Video Doorbell requires Wi-Fi to communicate.
+First, check to see if your Wi-Fi is working because the video doorbell requires Wi-Fi to communicate.

 If you have verified your local Wi-Fi network is working, try the following: